 Cetuximab is a monoclonal antibody that binds to the surface of cancer cells and stops them growing and dividing.
-When used to treat head and neck cancer, it is used with radiation therapy.
+Cetuximab is given through a drip into a vein.
+For head and neck cancer, it is used with radiation therapy.

-Listen to a podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy
+Listen to our podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy

 Video: What is targeted therapy?